 Perhaps the few weights pictured and described in this article will help identify items in your possession or that you spot in your travels.
 Maybe some of you can shed further light on the facts of Paul Ysart's paperweight history.
 You may even have an unsigned weight for which a definite attribution can be proved - perhaps with documentary evidence.
 Any such information would be gratefully received - please email us or put a message on our Glass Message Board.

-If you are looking for Ysart glass, you can sometimes find items on offer on ebay.
-Click here to see if there are any Ysart glass listings on ebay) or if you would like to see the paperweights currently listed on ebay -click here.
+If you are looking for Ysart glass, you can usually find items on offer on ebay.
+Click Ysart Glass.
+Oe if you would like to see the paperweights currently listed on ebay - click Paperweights

 |INFORMATION about New Zealand Glass !|